-Another possible explanation for the under-performance, one which we did not consider above, is that the computations people use are different from those assumed by our model.
+Another possible explanation for the underperformance, one which we did not consider above, is that the computations people use are different from those assumed by our model.
 Specifically, we assumed an idealized set of cognitive operations based on Bayesian updating, such that each piece of revealed information is perfectly integrated into a posterior belief about the expected payoff of the corresponding gamble.
-But if that integration process is itself composed of multiple costly operations (e.g. multiplication and addition), then people might not-and indeed, should not-fully integrate all revealed information.
+But if that integration process is itself composed of multiple costly operations (e.g., multiplication and addition), then people might not-and indeed, should not-fully integrate all revealed information.
 This would result in worse performance given the same number of clicks.
-Applying our method with a finer-grained set of operations is thus an important direction for future work.
+Applying our method with a fine-grained set of operations (which may include the "EIPs" discussed above) is thus an important direction for future work.
+This could also be used to account for subjective attitudes toward risk, as discussed above, and other subjective biases (e.g., priors about unrevealed information for unlikely attributes that are biased toward large losses or rewards).
+These modifications may allow us to better understand the sources of implicit costs of information gathering and the imperfect use of information observed in the current experiments.
 By expanding the set of computational actions available, we can potentially identify more nuanced strategies and achieve an even closer correspondence to human behavior.
+Refining the model in this way could also allow it to account for the imperfect strategy selection and imperfect strategy execution we observed relative to the current model.